kohnish/vim9-fuzzy/README.md

 Vim9-fuzzy
 =========

-A vim plugin for finding files with approximate string matching.
+Yet another fuzzy search plugin for vim with vim9script support.
+Fuzzy matching for files, mru, yanked texts are supported.
 No vim language binding dependencies, use job-start API to avoid blocking vim

 ToDo